dojo/examples/todo-mvc-tsx/README.md

-# Dojo2 TodoMVC Example
+# Dojo2 TodoMVC with tsx and redux

-A reference implementation of [TodoMVC](http://todomvc.com/) built with current pre-release versions of Dojo 2 packages.
+A reference implementation of [TodoMVC](http://todomvc.com/) built with latest pre-release versions of Dojo 2 packages.

 - [Pre-requisites](#pre-requisites)
 - [Usage](#usage)